toolscloud/deploy-jelastic/README.md

 ## Multi-node

-A [multi-node](./multi-node) JElastic environment with ToolsCloud stack ready to go.
+* [JElastic Environment](./multi-node) - a multi-node configuration with ToolsCloud stack ready to go.